FatihKoz/DisposableSpecial/README.md

 Even though the forms and routes are tested with possible scenarios, there is no much here I can offer you to solve hosting/redirection/certificate related issues.
 Sorry about that.

 ## Release / Update Notes

+04.JUN.22

+* Added a new setting for Monthly Assignments (Use Pilot Company)

 06.APR.22